Robotron: 2084: Retrospective

-Critics lauded Robotron: 2084s gameplay.
+The game has received a positive retrospective reception decades after its release as well.
 Authors Rusel DeMaria and Johnny Wilson enjoyed the excitement created by the constant waves of robots and fear of the character dying.
-They called it one of the more impressive games produced from the 80s and 90s.
-Author John Vince considered the reward system (saving humans) and strategic elements as positive components.
-ACE magazine's David Upchurch commented that despite the poor graphics and basic design, the gameplay's simplicity was a strong point.
-DeMaria and Wilson considered the control scheme a highlight which provided the player a tactical advantage.
-Owen Linzmayer of Creative Computing Video & Arcade Games praised the freedom of movement afforded by the controls.
-Retro Gamer described it as "one of the greatest control systems of all time".
+They called it one of the more impressive games from its era.
+Digital media professor John Vince considered the reward system and strategic elements as positive components.
+DeMaria and Wilson considered the control scheme a highlight that provided a tactical advantage.
+Similarly, Retro Gamer writers described the control systems as "one of the greatest".
 In retrospect, DeMar felt players continued to play the game because the control scheme offered a high level of precision.